200.571. Harassment: Definition; penalties

 (3) To subject the person threatened or any other person to physical confinement or restraint; or

-(4) To do any act which is intended to substantially harm the person threatened or any other person with respect to his physical or mental health or safety; and
+(4) To do any act which is intended to substantially harm the person threatened or any other person with respect to his or her physical or mental health or safety; and

 (b) The person by words or conduct places the person receiving the threat in reasonable fear that the threat will be carried out.